 The delivery schedule is listed below.
 If a library closes due to inclement weather or for any other purpose, Bridges Library System should be notified by sending an email to: email@example.com.
 If delivery will be affected, the System will notify the courier and other libraries.

 Please note that the times listed below are ETA’s (estimates of arrival) and can contractually fluctuate up to 40 minutes earlier or later, depending on each day’s delivery volume, road conditions, weather and traffic.

 Special Holiday Schedules

-2021 Bridges Summer Holiday Delivery Schedule & Closings is available here.
+2021 Bridges Winter Holiday Delivery Schedule & Closings is available here.